SleepyVibesAlt/Nightfall/Documentation.md

 ### Finishing Your Script

 #### Setting Up Theming
-As Of Beta 4, NIGHTFALL has implemented theming.
+As Of Beta 4, NightFall has implemented theming.
 Users may change the accent of the Interface using Color Pickers or Using Preset Colors handpicked by Nebula Softworks
 ```lua
 Tab:BuildThemeSection() -- Tab Should be the name of the tab you are adding this section to.
 ```